e-farnsworth/CloudDatabases/README.md

 # Cloud Database

-{Describe the cloud database you are using.}

 This project uses Firestore which is a part of Google Firebase.
+The JSON file was provided by Google Firebase and was not uploaded.

 The database impliments the use of these seven collections